Melanie C Wants the Spice Girls to Play Coachella

 Oh my goodness.
 I haven’t found it, I’ve got to find this… it was like a notebook, and I remember sitting on a bed somewhere.
 I remember Mel B was there, Geri was there, and we were writing down all the… you know what it’s like with groups of friends, and you have these silly little in-jokes and silly words you use?
 We were writing it all down, and I mean, it would be incredible to find that.
 But yeah, I can’t think of any of it.
 Sometimes we’d have our little signs as well.
 This isn’t in the book, but it’s just popped into my head: If we were ever in a photoshoot and we’d had enough, we would just start going, [cheering and clapping] “YEAH!” and that would signal the end.
 We’d go, “Yeah!
 Thank you!” and just all start clapping.
 We were a photographer’s nightmare.
 But yeah, I can’t think of any of the other silly words.
 I’ll have a think for you.

 I hope you find that notebook.
 I also hope that someday we’ll get to hear some of the unreleased songs you mention in this book that the group wrote and recorded for that first album.
-I’m most curious about “See You Next Tuesday.”
+I’m most curious about “C U Next Tuesday.”
 Will that ever see the light of day?
 And should it?

 I think it should.
 I think there were nerves around it being on the anniversary edition of Spice for certain reasons, which I think is a shame.
 Because there’s a real charm about it.
 I mean, that’s what I’ve loved with some of the demos that we’ve had remastered and put on things for the fans, because, you know, technology was very different then.
 So these demos are full of bum notes and things being out of time, and that’s kind of cute, you know what I mean?
 You would never get that now, because everything is so polished to perfection.